Nov 10, 2022

-If you want to display additional information enter the following command in the command line:
+If you want to display additional information, enter the following command in the command line:

 sudo docker images --help

-docker pull <image name>
+docker pull <image name or image id>

-Using the -q option will list only numeric IDs of Images available on your system.
+Using the -q option will list only numeric IDs of images available on your system:

 sudo docker images -q

-sudo docker images -f “dangling=false”
+sudo docker images -f 'dangling=false'

-Now that we know how to pull and locate an image to start a Docker container, it’s time to run it.
+Now that you know how to pull and locate an image to start a Docker container, it’s time to run it.
 By running an image, you will create a container out of that image.

 docker run <image_name>

-docker run ubuntu
+docker run mysql

-docker run --name MyContainer -it ubuntu bash
+docker run --name MyContainer -it mysql bash

 sudo docker ps -a